SamuelEarl/fanny-pack-ui-old/src/routes/components/accordion/+page.svelte.md

 <br>

-Note that you can set the `groupPadding` prop to an empty string to have the accordions stretch to the edges of their parent element.
+Note that you can set the `groupPadding` prop to zero to have the accordions stretch to the edges of their parent element.

 <br>